anuprulez/similar_galaxy_tools/README.md

 # How to use

+## Extract data

+In the repository, there is an script `extract_tool_github.py` to read all the 'xml' files of tools (sources of all these tools are defined in `data_source.config` file) and condense them as tabular data.
+In order to run this script, the GitHub authentication is needed.

+Execute this script as `python extract_tool_github.py "username:password"`

+When this script finishes successfully, a file named `processed_tools.csv` is created at `/data` folder.
+Further, run `predict_similarity` script to find similar tools for each tool.
+Run this script using following command:

+`python predict_similarity.py <path to csv file> <number_of_iterations>`.

+The number of iterations should be a positive number (say 50).
+The number of iterations and learning rate (0.7) should be carefully selected so that good results are obtained in reasonable amount of time.
+The learning rate decays with time (number of iterations).
+When this script finishes, a couple of plots are generated to show the difference between random and learned weights, drop in the cost with iterations and decay of learning rate.
+It creates a JSON file with all the data.
+From the `/data` folder, copy the file `similarity_matrix.json` and paste here '/viz/data'.
 Please visit `/viz` folder and open the html file "similarity_viz.html" in your browser.
 When the page opens, it lists all the tools in a select box.
 Please select any one and see the similar tools for the selected one.
 If there are no similar tool(s), an error message will appear.
+Along with the similar tools, it also shows the initial weights and learned weights for the sources and a plot of drop in cost with iterations for this selected tool.